SpongePowered/SpongeDocs/source/about/faq.rst

 For Everyone
 ============

-Are there downloads available yet?
+Are There Downloads Available Yet?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No. When we are ready for a release, an announcement will be posted on the Sponge forums.
 Keep in mind that Sponge will first be available for Minecraft 1.8.

-Why is the official Sponge implementation built on Minecraft Forge?
+Why Is the Official Sponge Implementation Built on Minecraft Forge?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Reusing existing efforts in the community allows us to have a working version much quicker.
 It would be very time-consuming to write a new server from scratch, and many people are not in a position to wait.

-What makes Sponge different from other projects, such as Bukkit?
+What Makes Sponge Different from Other Projects, Such as Bukkit?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sponge is using the MIT license, which is an extremely permissive open-source license.
 This means that, should our server implementation (the Sponge coremod) encounter any legal issues similar to those that fell upon Bukkit, it will be possible to reuse the Sponge API and start a new project without being further encumbered by legal issues.

-Is there an official plugin repository?
+Is There an Official Plugin Repository?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, and it is called Ore.
 Development has already started on GitHub.

-What version of Java is Sponge using?
+What Version of Java Is Sponge Using?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sponge will be using Java 1.6, which is the minimum version supported by vanilla Minecraft and Forge.

-I haven't kept up.
-What happened to Bukkit?
+I Haven't Kept Up.
+What Happened to Bukkit?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Bukkit project halted further development of their API and server modification.
 Shortly thereafter, one of the contributors to Bukkit sent a DMCA takedown notice to stop further distribution of CraftBukkit.
 He was within his legal right.
 Downloads, as well as source code, for CraftBukkit and its derivatives (such as Spigot and Cauldron) are no longer publicly available.